Last Updated on 14 January 2026 by Cycloscope

 Culture in Malawi: Origins, life, and society of the Chewa people

-The Chewa people are one of the many ethnic groups descending from the so-called Bantu Civilization, that began to migrate from central and southern Africa thousands of years ago, reaching Malawi around 1500 BC.
+The Chewa people are one of the many ethnic groups descended from the so-called Bantu Civilization, which began to migrate from central and southern Africa thousands of years ago, reaching Malawi around 1500 BC.

-The Chewa (language Chichewa) is one of the predominant groups in Malawi, with a population of 1.5 million people – among the many diverse cultures of Malawi, the Chewa traditions are pretty unique.
+The Chewa (Chichewa) are one of the predominant groups in Malawi, with a population of 1.5 million.
+Among the many diverse cultures of Malawi, Chewa traditions are distinctive.

-Theirs is a matrilineal society, the land is inherited by the maternal line and also the profits from the sale of the harvest belong to the woman.
+Their society is matrilineal; the land is inherited through the maternal line, and the profits from the sale of the harvest belong to the woman.

 Since a man can have many wives (we met some who have ten or more), the children of the same mother (lubele la achite) form a family of dependents or Mbumba.

-The elder brothers of the mothers are called Nkhoswe, they are the guardians of the lineage and mentor the children of their sisters.
+The elder brothers of the mothers are called Nkhoswe; they are the guardians of the lineage and mentor their sisters’ children.

 The village is led by a chief (Mfumu), a position to which every resident of good character can aspire.
-The leaders and women of the village were subordinate to the regional leaders (Mwini Dziko), who were themselves subordinated to the paramount chiefs.
+The village leaders and women were subordinate to the regional leaders (Mwini Dziko), who were themselves subordinate to the paramount chiefs.

-Despite being a matrilineal society, what we have seen in everyday life is that women work all day, often doing very strenuous tasks like collecting firewood or water, they always carry heavy baskets on their heads and at least one child on the back, cook meals for the whole family and take care of the many children.
+Despite being a matrilineal society, what we have seen in everyday life is that women work all day, often doing very strenuous tasks like collecting firewood or water, they always carry heavy baskets on their heads and at least one child on their backs, cook meals for the whole family, and take care of the many children.

 Near the Tete junction we saw a monster, and then a faceless spirit, then a crowded circle of people… We approached, a bit intimidated… They let us in, with all the bikes, everyone staring at us, even the spirits.
 It is a Gule Wamkulu, spirits fight each other and compete in symbolic dances… (read more…)